830 CMR: DEPARTMENT OF REVENUE

 (e) Room occupancy.
-Every operator, as defined in M.G.L. c.
-64G, is required to retain complete and accurate records of charges and receipts for all transfers of occupancy.
-The records shall include: a general ledger, guest registration cards which state the name and address of the guest and automobile registration number if applicable, and details of all charges indicating whether they are subject to the room occupancy excise.
-If an occupant claims entitlement to an exemption from the room occupancy excise, the operator must maintain records to support the exemption.
+Every operator and intermediary, both as defined in M.G.L. c.
+64G, § 1, must maintain records sufficient to comply with the requirements of 830 CMR 64G.1.1: Massachusetts Room Occupancy Excise.
+Operators and intermediaries must retain complete and accurate records of charges and receipts for all transfers of occupancy sufficient to determine whether the proper amount of tax and any applicable fees have been paid.
+If an occupant claims entitlement to an exemption from the room occupancy excise, the operator or intermediary must maintain records to support the exemption.

-Operators must retain copies of room occupancy excise returns filed.
+All operators and intermediaries must retain copies of all room occupancy excise returns filed.

 Every promoter must maintain the following records: